stevekerrick/GraphqlToTsql/docs/index.md

 1. GraphqlToTsql only works with specific technologies
     * .NET (GraphqlToSql targets .NET Standard 2.0)
     * SQL Server / Azure SQL.
-The T-SQL that is generated is specific to Microsoft databases
+The T-SQL that is generated is specific to Microsoft databases.
-    * At this time, only the *query* portion of the GraphQL spec is supported. *Mutations* are not supported
+    * At this time, only the *query* portion of the GraphQL spec is supported. *Mutations* are not supported.

 2. You have to write entity mappings.
 They're not that hard to write, and they're powerful.
 You can choose what parts of your database should be